Healthy Homes Assessment Pauatahanui

 Fines for Failing to Comply

-As of 1st July 2021, when a new, renewed or varied Tenancy is signed for a Pauatahanui rental property, all Healthy Homes compliance work must be finished within 90 days.
+Beginning on July 1st, 2021, once a new or renewed lease is entered into on a Pauatahanui rental property, all Healthy Homes compliance work must be done by the end of 90 days.

 Find the full information on details on Residential Tenancies Act landlords responsibilities.